elixirscript/elixirscript/README.md

 Only because the translation of `else` haven't been figured out yet

 #### Pattern matching works but is still limited
-Pattern matching does work quite well now, but the implementation still needs to be thoroughly tested in a number of situations.

 Currently pattern matching on bitstrings isn't supported, but for every other case that one would use pattern matching, it should work.

 There are probably more that I'm forgetting.
 Check the issues for what's implemented and what still is needed.